arielkalman/EscaGCP/docs/examples/README.md

-# GCPHound Example Reports
+# EscaGCP Example Reports

-This directory contains example report outputs from GCPHound.
+This directory contains example report outputs from EscaGCP.

 ## Important Note

-When running GCPHound on your own GCP environment, the generated reports will contain sensitive information including:
+When running EscaGCP on your own GCP environment, the generated reports will contain sensitive information including:
 - Project IDs and names
 - Service account emails
 - User emails